 Teaching System and Evaluation

-When the student has successfully completed the study programme previously agreed between the home and the host institutions (LLU) and returns to the home institution, credit transfer will take place, and the student will continue the study course at the home institution without any loss of theme or credit.
+When a student has successfully completed the study programme previously agreed between the home and the host institutions (LBTU) and returns to the home institution, a credit transfer will take place, and the student will continue the study course at the home institution without any loss of theme or credit.
 If, on the other hand the student decides to stay at the host institution and to take a degree there, he or she may have to adapt the study course due to the legal, institutional and departmental rules in the host country institution and department.

-Students are selected for exchange studies based on rules of each exchange program that is administrated by home university.
+Students are selected for exchange studies based on rules of each exchange program that is administrated by the home university.

 About European Credit Transfer System (ECTS)